karatelabs/karate/karate-core/README.md

 * Use the power of Karate's [`match`](https://github.com/intuit/karate#prepare-mutate-assert) assertions and [core capabilities](https://github.com/intuit/karate#features) for UI element assertions

 ### Chrome Java API
 Karate also has a Java API to automate the Chrome browser directly, designed for common needs such as converting HTML to PDF or taking a screenshot of a page.
+You only need the [`karate-core`](https://search.maven.org/search?q=a:karate-core) Maven artifact.
 Here is an [example](../karate-demo/src/test/java/driver/screenshot/ChromePdfRunner.java):

 ```java
 import com.intuit.karate.FileUtils;